petzval/btferret/README.md

 When they see the same Bluetooth address again, they do not read the new advertised information, but assume that the identity is still the same, and use the cached info.
 A Pi running btferret can have multiple identities:

 1. Bluez identity before btferret runs.
-The name will be the linux account name.
+The name will be the Linux account name.
 2. Btferret code identity.
 The name will be as set in the devices.txt file.
 3. Btferret HID identity.
 The name will be "HID".